-Text in green font identifies existing terms in Chapter 2 - Definitions.
-Where the proposed change contains a term defined in Chapter 2 - Definitions, the term is shown as bold underlined text in green and that to be deleted as bold strikethrough in green.
-New definition in a proposed rule is bold green text underlined in black.
+Text in green font identifies existing terms defined in $\it Chapter 2-Definitions$ .

+Where the proposed plan change contains a term defined in Chapter 2 - Definitions, the term is shown as bold underlined text in green and the wording to be deleted is shown as bold strikethrough in green.
+New definitions in Chapter 2 and within a provision (including a rule) is shown as bold green text underlined in black.